Engineering

-How Blackreach works and why I built it differently
+How Blackreach works, and why I built it differently

 Every autonomous web agent I tried had the same problem.
 It worked on the demo site and fell apart on anything real.
 Cloudflare would catch it in seconds.
 JavaScript-rendered content was completely invisible to it.
-Rate limit responses came back as 200 OK with an error page in the body, and the agent would report success, save garbage, and move on.
+Rate-limit responses came back as 200 OK with an error page in the body, and the agent would report success, save garbage, and move on.
 I'd find out hours later when I opened the file.

 The ReAct loop